Derposoft/ai-educator/be/README.md

 The 2 steps of the algorithm (granted, there are some sub-steps) are as follows:
 1. **Find Course Backbone (one-time step)**

 Start with a YouTube playlist on the topic from a reputable source (e.g. MIT OCW, Stanford, Khan Academy, etc.).
 These videos will serve as a "backbone" for the learning experience.
 This is the most efficient way to ensure a cohesive learning experience.
+However, in the future, the individual videos could potentially be generated using video transcripts or video titles.

 2. **Teach (recursive step)**